b. 1937 Atlanta, GA – d. 2020 Bedford, NH

 In 2016, Amos received the Georgia Museum of Art’s Larry D. and Brenda A. Thompson award and was honored by the Studio Museum in Harlem as an Icon and Trailblazer, along with Faith Ringgold and Lorraine O’Grady.

-Amos’s paintings have been included in numerous solo and group exhibitions including the Montclair Museum of Art’s Changing the Subject (1994), curated by Holly Block; The College of Wooster Art Museum’s Emma Amos: Paintings & Prints, 1982-1992 (1995), curated by Thalia Gouma-Peterson; and the Newark Museum’s Wrapped in Pride: Ghanaian Kente and African-American Identity (1999).
-More recently, Amos’s work has exhibited at the Museum of Contemporary Art, Los Angeles’s With Pleasure: Pattern and Decoration in American Art 1972–1985 (2019); and at the Whitney Museum of American Art’s Spilling Over: Painting Color in the 1960s (2019); and the Brooklyn Museum’s 2017 exhibition We Wanted A Revolution: Black Radical Women, 1965-85.
-In 2021, the Georgia Museum of Art organized the landmark retrospective Emma Amos: Color Odyssey, a retrospective of Amos’s work, opened at the Georgia Museum of Art in 2021 and will travel to the Philadelphia Museum of Art and the Munson-Williams-Proctor Arts Institute in New York.
+Amos’ paintings have been included in numerous solo and group exhibitions including the Montclair Museum of Art’s Changing the Subject (1994), curated by Holly Block; The College of Wooster Art Museum’s Emma Amos: Paintings & Prints, 1982-1992 (1995), curated by Thalia Gouma-Peterson; and the Newark Museum’s Wrapped in Pride: Ghanaian Kente and African-American Identity (1999).
+More recently, Amos’s work has exhibited at the Museum of Contemporary Art, Los Angeles’s With Pleasure: Pattern and Decoration in American Art 1972–1985 (2019); the Whitney Museum of American Art’s Spilling Over: Painting Color in the 1960s (2019); and the Brooklyn Museum’s 2017 exhibition, We Wanted A Revolution: Black Radical Women, 1965-85.
+In 2021, the Georgia Museum of Art organized the landmark retrospective Emma Amos: Color Odyssey, which traveled to the Philadelphia Museum of Art and the Munson-Williams-Proctor Arts Institute in New York.

 Her work is held in the collections of the Baltimore Museum of Art, MD; Bass Museum of Art, FL; Birmingham Museum of Art, AL; British Museum, London; Bronx Museum of Art, NY; Brooklyn Museum of Art, NY; James F. Byrnes Institute, Germany; Museo de las Artes, Mexico; Metropolitan Museum of Art, NY; Minneapolis Museum of Art, MN; Museum of Modern Art, NY; Newark Museum, NJ; Studio Museum in Harlem, NY; Whitney Museum of American Art, NY, and Yale University Art Gallery, CT, among others.